Home

 The Difference Between Skype vs. Zoom

-Both applications allow you to create video calls with up to 100 participants for free.
-Zoom, however, allows you to pay for up to 1,000 participants, compared with the Microsoft Teams plan of Skype which is limited to only 300 people.
-Zoom also comes with breakout session capabilities, virtual hand raising, and other features that are best suited to large groups and formal meetings.
+Both applications allow you to create free video calls with up to 100 participants.
+Zoom, however, allows you to pay for up to 1,000 participants, compared with the Microsoft Teams plan for Skype, which is limited to only 300 people.
+Zoom also includes breakout session capabilities, virtual hand-raising, and other features best suited to large groups and formal meetings.

 Skype may be a better option if you’re looking for a personal conversation tool since it currently has more worldwide users.
 Larger business plans are part of the Microsoft Teams package, which includes additional services for your convenience.